 McMillan’s Vision

 I think that one of McMillian’s visions for the novel was to bring awareness to the African-American community on several levels.
 It uplifts the community by talking about Black art, Black love, and places an emphasis on Black females in a manner that has never been done before, especially showcasing the importance of friendship.
 It shines a light on the things in the community we see but may not pay attention to anymore for whatever reason.
 Those things are drugs, relationships, health issues, racism, homosexuality, class, and interracial dating.
 The book allows these four strong women to tell their stories and all of them are relatable on some type of level.
 The best part is the fact that women can relate but see that other people go through the same things as well.
-With seeing that, Ansen says that Black women starting having book clubs and opening up about the things that they had been once afraid to.
+With seeing that, Ansen says that Black women started having book clubs and opening up about the things that they were once afraid to discuss.
 The book made the Black community comfortable to finally discuss these things and/or question them.
-I believe that was the purpose of it all, to get the community talking and thinking about the things they either didn’t want to, were afraid of, or just simply didn’t care to.
+I believe that was the purpose of it all, to get the community talking and thinking about the things they either didn’t want to, were afraid of, or just simply didn’t care to dicuss.

 Personal Analysis (Using Dramatistic Criticism)